Romania minister prepares decree to quash graft cases

 - 2-for-1: Total lunar eclipse comes with supermoon bonus VIEW

+The European Union has voiced concerns about the erosion of the rule of law and a contentious judicial overhaul the government embarked on that critics say will protect corrupt officials.

+The development follows a ruling in November by the Constitutional Court that one of five judges on the High Court for Cassation, the nation’s highest appeals court, wasn’t appointed properly in 2014, opening the way for it to review verdicts issued since 2014.

-Some 20 former ministers and lawmakers now are trying to get convictions overturned.
+Some 20 former ministers, lawmakers and state company managers now are trying to get convictions overturned.